haiku/haiku/src/add-ons/kernel/file_systems/googlefs/README.googlefs.txt

-Welcome to the Google™ FileSystem for BeOS™, Zeta™ and Haiku™.
+Welcome to the Google™ FileSystem for BeOS™, Zeta™ and Haiku®.
 Copyright© 2004, 2005, François Revol.
 Google is a trademark of Google,Inc.
 BeOS is a trademark of PalmSource.
 Zeta is a trademark of yellowTAB GmbH.
-Haiku is a trademark of Haiku Inc.
+Haiku is a trademark of Haiku, Inc.

 REQUIRES BONE